Skip to content

 Treatment advice

-- Testing for LGV may not be available in some locations, or turnaround time for results may be lengthy.
-Single doses of azithromycin and shorter duration of doxycycline are not recommended for treating LGV.
+• Testing for LGV may not be available in some locations, or turnaround time for results may be lengthy.
+Doxycycline can be stopped after 7 days if LGV is confirmed negative.

 Other immediate management